The River Wild: Plot

 The Hartmans are forced down the river at gunpoint before setting up camp for the night.
 During the night, Tom tries and fails to wrestle the gun away from Terry.
-Tom runs into the river with Wade chasing him, but he escapes.
-Wade lies, telling Gail and Roarke that Tom is dead.
-The next day they run into Johnny, who knows that Gail intends to run the Gauntlet, and warns her not to try.
+Tom runs into the river with Wade chasing him.
+Wade shoots at Tom and appears to have hit him.
+Wade returns telling Gail and Roarke that Tom is dead.
+It is then revealed that Wade's gunshot had missed Tom, and he had escaped.
+The next day they run into a ranger, Johnny, who knows that Gail intends to run the Gauntlet, and warns her not to try.
 Wade shoots him and throws his body into the rapids.

 Unbeknownst to anyone, Tom, who finds Maggie, is racing on foot along the canyon rim to get ahead of the raft.
 After a harrowing ride, the group makes it through the Gauntlet.
 Tom reappears, and flips the raft.
 As he struggles with Terry, Gail is able to get the gun.
 She shoots and kills Wade while Tom subdues Terry.
 A helicopter with rangers aboard arrives, and they arrest Terry.
 Gail and Tom share a kiss by the rapids.
 The film ends with the Hartmans in embrace.